kamranayub/kamranayub.github.io/source/_posts/2016-02-20-azure-key-vault.markdown

 # Certificates to the rescue

 Instead of using the default authentication to Azure AD, a "client ID" and "secret token", we will actually provide a secure X.509 certificate that we'll upload to Azure.
-Since you can't download the certificate from Azure or access the private key, it will authenticate your application without exposing the key to your vault.
+Since you can't download the certificate from Azure or access the private key, it will authenticate your application without exposing the key to your vault in a config or portal interface.

+# Let's do it!

 I followed these two guides for setting up Key Vault and authenticating using a certificate: